The hot topics at nonprofit conferences big and small.

 Use this information to create a line-by-line budget that includes every dollar you intend to request and ultimately using the grant money.
 That way, you know what type of funding you are looking for.

-When you start looking for grants, benchmark against other similar nonprofit organizations.
+When you start looking for grant opportunities2, benchmark against other similar nonprofit organizations.

 For example, if your nonprofit is an animal shelter – take a look at who’s funding other animal shelters in your local area or your state.